photonstorm/lazer/worklog.md

 Finished final Array Utils: NumberArray and NumberArrayStep.

+Removed the bitwise operator ~~ from GetIndex and GetIndexFast.
+Added GetX, GetY and GetXY to complement GetIndex.

 ### 21st November 2015

 SetPixels now takes an ImageData offset for the x,y dirty rect placement.
 Added Vec2.setTo.